-- 1. Backlog in ill-health retirals created as a result of the COVID-19 pandemic. - 2.
-Budgeted assumptions for pay award - 3.
-Potential increased revenue costs due to lower capital settlement. - 4.
+- 3. Potential increased revenue costs due to lower capital settlement. - 4.
 Potential unbudgeted legal claims and other one-off costs. - 5.
-Organisational response, workforce absence and further reductions to income as a result of COVID-19. - Negotiations currently ongoing with regards to SPA's charges for various third party payments. - 7.
-Work is ongoing to understand the potential impact of expenses to be offset against chargeable gains from property sales. - Estates Hard FM, Soft FM and condition survey works.
+Organisational response, workforce absence and further reductions to income as a result of COVID-19. - 6.
+Negotiations currently ongoing with regards to SPA's charges for various third party payments. - 7.
+Work is ongoing to understand the potential impact of expenses to be offset against chargeable gains from property sales. - 8.
+Estates Hard FM, Soft FM and condition survey works.